Monday, 29 August 2016

 Apply little salt to the paneer cubes and mix well.
 Keep aside for 10-15 minutes.

 Add the paneer cubes.
-Let boil at low heat for 2 minutes.
+Let boil at low heat for 2 -3 minutes.

 Transfer to a bowl.
 Serve hot with rice or chapati.

-Friday 19 August 2016
+Friday, 19 August 2016

 SEABASS / BARRAMUNDI / BHETKI DRY CURRY

 In our childhood, we lived in a locality which had one of the biggest fish and vegetable market.
 I remember the mother at times prepared fish curry with the freshest fresh water varieties using minimal spices and oil.
 They tasted heavenly.
 I so much miss those.
 Seabass / Barramundi / Bhetki is what we get back home too, I am not too fond of it.
-Though a dear friend says Seabass and Bhetki fall under the same category but are not same.
+Though a dear friend says Seabass and Bhetki belong to the same family but are not the same.
 Since we get them quite fresh here, I often buy and cook them in different ways.
 The recipe of Seabass I am going to share today is a no fancy one, yet it is an aromatic and tasty fish curry.
 Let us prepare this Seabass / Barramundi / Bhetki Dry Curry together.
 We can use smaller sized sea bass too or steaks from bigger sized.

 INGREDIENTS :